 “Bridgement alone has received business funding applications worth more than R850 million since the beginning of lockdown.
 To put this into perspective, the Department of Small Business Development only allocated about R500 million worth of funding for the lockdown period,” he added.

-Goldberg noted that research by Yoco, a fintech business in the payments space (mainly in the retail, restaurant, food and hospitality industries), indicated that SMEs have been generating about 64% of their average monthly revenue compared to the pre-lockdown period.
+Research by Yoco, a fintech business in the payments space (mainly in the retail, restaurant, food and hospitality industries), indicated that SMEs have been generating about 64% of their average monthly revenue compared to the pre-lockdown period.

 “Over the past few weeks this figure has fluctuated at between 60% and 80%, indicating an upward trend.
 While this is positive, many businesses cannot survive operating under these circumstances.”

 Goldberg said various other sector-specific relief measures were introduced for the most Covid-19 beleaguered industries.
 “Our own research shows that businesses have struggled to obtain any form of relief.
-Of the SMEs we surveyed, only 47% of them applied for relief, which is significantly lower than the amount of businesses that need funding.
+Of the SMEs we surveyed, only 47% of them applied for relief, which is significantly lower than the amount of businesses that need funding”.

-“Most of them assumed they wouldn’t qualify as the criteria were deemed too stringent or difficult to meet, leaving many businesses feeling disheartened.
+“Most of them assumed they wouldn’t qualify as the criteria was deemed too stringent or difficult to meet, leaving many businesses feeling disheartened.
 Of those that did apply, only 15% were successful, which is also highly concerning.”

 He noted that one of the most critical ways to solve this problem is a huge stimulus package, which is what the government did when it introduced the R200 billion government-backed loan guarantee scheme.